ElleZWQ/Our-works/README.md

 # Our-works
 This repository includes our work on causal discovery and domain adaptation/domain generalization.
-Welcome everyone to come to join us and learn about our work (Especially for students conducting independent research.)
+Welcome everyone to come to join us (Especially for students conducting independent research,) and learn about our work.

 ## Causal discovery